ermongroup/Variational-Ladder-Autoencoder/readme.md

 # Additional Options

 - To use a particular GPU/GPUs add option ```--gpus=[ids]``` such as ```--gpus=0,1``` to use GPU 0 and 1.
-No additional multi-gpu support is used other than the default tensorflow support.
 In general for any of the recommended datasets the network generates good samples after running for about an hour on a single Titan X. The visualizations in the paper are produced after 1-2 days of training, but the improvement becomes marginal after the initial few hours.
 - To use other architectures other than default, use ```--netname=[name]```.
 For supported architectures please refer to code.
-The name is the unique identifier for the network, and all related training log, visualizations, and checkpoint files, etc will be stored in the directory ```$pwd/model/netname```.
+The name is the unique identifier for a network configuration, and all related training log, visualizations, and checkpoint files, etc will be stored in the directory ```$pwd/model/netname```.
 For example, to run visualization with tensorboard use ``` tensorboard --logdir=[that directory]```.
 - To also visualize the training process with a GUI window add ```--use_gui```.
 By default all plots will be stored to network directory, this will also plot them in a window in addition to that.
 - To change batch size, add ``` --batch_size=[size]```
 - To visualize and plot the autoencoding reconstruction of the model, add ```--plot_reconstruction```
 - To add Gaussian and salt and pepper noise to perform denoise training add ```--denoise_train```
 - To control the number of batches before we visualize and make plots, use ```--vis_frequency=[num_batch]```